SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 its own class's designated initializer.

 **Safety check 4**
-  An initializer cannot call any methods or read the values of any properties until after the first phase of initialization is complete.
+  An initializer cannot call any instance methods, read the values of any instance properties, or refer to ``self`` as a value until after the first phase of initialization is complete.

 The class instance doesn't actually exist in memory until the first phase ends.